BartAmin/Fine-tuned-RAG/README.md

 **1. Synthetic Question Generation**

-For each chunk in the training corpus (~4,800 chunks), an LLM (Claude Haiku) generates up to 5 realistic legal questions (similar to potential future user queries) whose answers can be inferred from that chunk.
+For each chunk in the training corpus (~4,800 chunks), an LLM (Claude Haiku) generates up to 5 realistic legal questions (similar to potential future user queries) whose answers can be inferred from that chunk (these questions can be found in data/synthethic_questions.xlsx).
 This produces ~14,000 synthetic question-chunk pairs (referred to as QA-pairs from here on).
 Questions and chunks are both embedded and split into training and validation QA-pairs, ensuring no chunk appears in both splits.

 **2. Neural Net Training and Hyperparameter Optimisation**

 A lightweight neural network (separate from the embedding model itself) is trained on the embedded training QA-pairs using **Multiple Negatives Ranking (MNR) Loss**: for each question in a batch, the correct chunk is the positive and all other chunks serve as in-batch negatives.
 The loss pushes the transformed question embedding close to its correct chunk while pushing it away from all others simultaneously.
 To handle the fact that multiple synthetic questions may map to the same chunk, a **masking mechanism** ensures these are not penalised as false negatives.

 After each epoch, the model is evaluated on the validation QA-pairs by measuring **Hit Rate@5** — the proportion of validation questions for which the correct chunk appears in the top-5 retrieved results.
-Retrieval works by embedding the question, passing it through the neural network, and ranking all corpus chunks by cosine similarity to the transformed embedding.
+Retrieval works by embedding the question, passing it through the neural network to transform the embedding, and ranking all corpus chunks by cosine similarity to the transformed embedding.
 [Optuna](https://optuna.org/) (TPE Bayesian optimisation) searches over hyperparameters across multiple trials, saving the checkpoint with the highest validation Hit Rate.
 This means the saved model is the one that most reliably retrieves the correct chunk — not just the one with the lowest training loss.

 The figure below shows for a training iteration how MNR loss and validation hit rate evolve together during training, hinting that the loss is a reliable proxy for retrieval quality: